Spark Award FAQ

 Is there a minimum age to apply for the Spark Award?

-Yes, artists must have turned 30 years or older by December 31, 2025.
+Yes, artists must have turned 30 years or older by December 31, 2025, no exceptions.

 What is a working artist?